USA Customs Clearance Logo White

 copy-link-to-clipboard Copy URL to Clipboard

-Importing into the U.S. as a foreign importer of record is a necessity for some companies.
+Bringing shipments into the U.S. as a foreign importer of record (IOR) is necessary for some companies.
 In many cases, this method is used to make it easier for buyers in the U.S. to purchase your products.
 But how exactly does a business register and act as a foreign importer of record?

 To learn more about becoming a foreign importer of record in the U.S., read through our detailed guide below.